Hermann Lindau & Son, Inc.

 TURF GRASS PIONEERS

-This image captures a pivotal moment in the history of Long Island's turf grass industry.
-These men, driven by an idea and fueled by friendship and hard work, pioneered the field as we know it today in the New York metro area.
-Among them is Hermann Lindau (lower right, pictured in 1928), a key figure in this remarkable story of innovation and dedication.
+"This image captures a pivotal moment in the history of Long Island's turf grass industry.
+These pioneers, driven by an idea and fueled by friendship and hard work, laid the groundwork for the industry we know today in the New York metro area.
+Among them is Hermann Lindau (lower right, pictured in 1928), a key figure in this remarkable story of innovation and dedication."

 This image captures a moment in the early days of the turf grass industry, showcasing the dedication and hard work of the men who paved the way for what we know today.
 Here, Hermann Lindau (reclining, front and center, enjoying a well-deserved refreshment) and his team are pictured after a long day of cutting and installing turf field grass in the 1920s.
 Imagine the labor involved: hand-cutting and loading 1'x1' square slabs of sod, then manually unloading and installing them at the job site.
 These were the pioneers, the men who laid the groundwork for the modern turf grass industry, one painstaking slab at a time.